Cascades on Networks with Functional Structure: Analysis: Microscopic Seeds

 \subsection{Cascade Condition}

-In addition to derivation of a cascade condition seen in section \ref{sec-size-cond}, one may also derive a cascade condition from the cascade probability \cite{Yagan2012}.
+In addition to the cascade condition seen in section \ref{sec-size-cond}, one may also derive a cascade condition from the cascade probability \cite{Yagan2012}.
 These two derivations yield different expressions, and we believe it is insightful to have both of them available for interpretation.

 We derive the cascade condition by identifying the parameter regions where the single-seed cascade probability $\ptrig$ is positive.
 According to the same theorem on multi-type branching processes we already used above, this is the case if and only if the leading eigenvalue of the previously mentioned mean matrix $M\in\mathbb{R}^{\hat L\times \hat L}$ is strictly greater than $1$.
 Recall that the entries $M_{\alpha\beta}$ are defined as the expected number of type-$\beta$ offspring from a type-$\alpha$ particle in one generation.
 This is related to the offspring generating function \eqref{eq-cascadeprob-offspring} by